Exploring Loch Ard Gorge

 Loch Ard Gorge and the 12 Apostles are part of the Port Campbell National Park.
 Camping is possible in this national park, but that’s it.
 There aren’t any campsites at Loch Ard Gorge.

 For accommodation, you’re best option is Port Campbell, which is only a 5-10 minute drive west and has loads of options, from luxury beach houses to a backpackers hostel and a camping park.
+Consider staying at Choice Hotels in either Port Campbell or further west in Warrnambool.

 Heading the other directtion (towards Melbourne), Princetown is a 15 kilometers drive east of Loch Ard Gorge.
 There is the Princetown Inn with affordable accommodation.
 Across the road from Inn is the Apostles Camping Park & Cabins, which is our preferred place to pitch a tent (if we’re not looking at going out to the bush to somewhere in the Otways like Aire Crossing Campground or Johanna Beach and want somewhere comfortable) as it’s clean with good facilities.
 Otherwise, a great option is heading down to the old Princetown cricket oval where you can camp cheap and there are loads of Kangaroos right next to the campsite.